OmarCloud20/CDKTF-Tutorial/README.md

 3. Under **Submodule:ecs**, you will see a list of **Constructs** and **Struts**.
 Click on **EcsCluster**
 4. To create an ECS cluster, you will import **ecs** class as shown under `Initializers`.
 5. The construct to use is `ecs.EcsCluster` as shown below.
-6. We need to find the required arguments for the `ecs.EcsCluster` construct.
-The minimum required argument to create an ECS cluster is just the `name` of the cluster.
-But, we can also specify other configurations such as `capacity_providers`, `default_capacity_provider_strategy`, `setting`, etc.
+6. We need to find the required configurations for the `ecs.EcsCluster` construct.
+The minimum required configurations to create an ECS cluster is just the `name` of the cluster.
+But, we can also specify other configurations such as, `capacity_providers`, `default_capacity_provider_strategy`, `configuration`, etc.

 ```
 my_ecs_cluster = ecs.EcsCluster(self, "my_ecs_cluster",